Stelvio Pass Ski Resort Italy

 Skiing & Snowboarding, Lifts & Terrain

-For skiing & snowboarding, Stelvio Pass has up to 20km of groomed trails at the height of the season, running top to bottom for the entire 690m of skiable vertical before the summer sun starts to melt the lower slopes in August.
+For skiing & snowboarding, Stelvio Pass has up to 10km of groomed trails at the height of the season, running top to bottom for the entire 690m of skiable vertical before the summer sun starts to melt the lower slopes in August.
 The slopes are mostly beginner to intermediate, with much of the it heavily utilised as summer ski training for the pros!
 A wide glacier, the upper slopes are lined with run after run of slalom flags during the height of the season.
 Backcountry access and some expert routes are possible, particularly in the first few months of the season.

 See the Stelvio Pass ski trail map below.

 The ski lifts at Stelvio Pass include 2 cable cars up to mid-mountain.
-From Livrio at 3,174m altitude, surface lifts are utilised on the glaciers.
+From Livrio at 3,174m altitude, surface tows are utilised on the glaciers.
 The ancient first cable car (circa 1966) unfortunately has concrete lift towers that are an absolute blight on the landscape.
 But hey, a ski resort in this environment is always going to be 'hard on the eye'!

 Where is Stelvio Pass Italy?